Huber Heights, Ohio: History

-Hubert Heights' origins trace back to the now-defunct Wayne Township, which was settled in the early to mid-1800s.
+Huber Heights' origins trace back to the now-defunct Wayne Township, which was settled in the early to mid-1800s.
 Wayne Township was incorporated as the City of Huber Heights on January 23, 1981.
 The city is named for Charles Huber, the developer who constructed a number of the houses that later constituted the city.
 Suburban development began in the area in 1956.
 Huber Heights continued to grow by annexing parcels in Miami County.

 Geography

 Most of Huber Heights is in Montgomery County, while the city has more recently annexed land in Miami County.
 One small parcel of the city was located in Greene County, but it was detached from the city in 2013.

 According to the United States Census Bureau, the city has a total area of 22.37 sqmi, of which about 61 acre are covered by water.